WELCOME | Remarks from MC

 Dr. Obiora Madu, Director General, African Centre for Supply Chain, Nigeria

-Michael Sudarkasa, CEO, Africa Business Group, South Africa
+Michael Sudarkasa, CEO, African Fertilizer and Agribusiness Partnership, Chairman, Africa Business Group, South Africa

 PANEL DISCUSSION | Sourcing in a VUCA World